 Get the recipe from Sassy Kitchen.

-Save roughly 200 calories, 10 grams of fat, and 25 grams of carbs when you take five minutes to make these waffle brownies instead of stopping at Panera Bread on the way home from work.
+Save roughly 200 calories, 10 grams of fat, and 25 grams of carbs when you take five minutes to make these waffle brownies instead of stopping at Panera.

 Get the recipe from Just A Taste.

-Cauliflower is one super versatile veggie, subbing in for everything from pizza crust, rice, and potatoes to waffles.
+Cauliflower is one versatile veggie, subbing in for everything from pizza crust, rice, and potatoes to waffles.
 And for good reason; cauliflower is low in carbs, bursting with vitamin C and B, and absorbs whatever flavors it's combined with.
-With a nutritional profile like this one, this gluten-free recipe fits flawlessly into any diet.
-To start losing weight today, check out these 10 Genius Tips to Lose 10 Pounds!
+With a nutritional profile like this one, this gluten-free recipe fits into any diet.

-Get the recipe from Real Food By Dad
+Get the recipe from Food Lust People Love.

 Get the recipe from Tasty Kitchen.